yijuilee/myomatlab/README.md

 Tested on Window 7, Windows 8
 MATLAB 2013a, Python 2.7.9, myo-sdk-win-0.9.0

 The Myo MATLAB data streaming interface relies on real time data read from the text files updated by Python.
 Python is used to communicate with Myo Connect/Myo.
+Special thanks to NiklasRosenstein and the contributors to the Python interface (https://github.com/NiklasRosenstein/myo-python).

 1. Download Python 2.7.9 (Other version of Python have not been tested for the interface).
 2. Make sure to check include Python in your path during the installation.